IoTtalk/LineBot-basic/README.md

 # LineBot-basic

+Supports the LINE Message API version 3.
 LineBot SDK and Flask are required.

 ## Installation: